kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Transition to Features

-Raw data rarely feeds models directly.
+Raw data rarely feeds models directly
-Features transform information.
+Features transform information
 Next we examine features and targets

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.